-To verify the operation of an electric circuit, we need to know the values of the electric current, voltage and resistance of the resistors in the circuit.
+To study the operation of an electric circuit, the electric current, voltage and resistance of its resistors are required to calculate.
 A circuit can have resistors in different combinations like series, parallel and mixed combinations.
 Finding voltage and current in such complicated circuits is not an easy task.
 There is a simple way of measuring the current and voltage across a resistor by using an ammeter and voltmeter respectively.
 But, if we want to calculate those quantities from the circuit parameters, then how can we do that?
-In this article, you are going to learn how to calculate the voltage drop across a resistor in a series and parallel circuit.
+In this article, I’m going to explain how to calculate the voltage drop across a resistor.

 Contents in this article:

 - Why is there a Voltage drop across a Resistor?